 Weatherboards may be joined by scarfing two boards together over a supporting batten.
 Cut boards with a minimum 30-degree and maximum 45-degree angle.
-Use an appropriate adhesive to bond the boards together and nail through the overlapping board, only as close as practicable to the join, but do not nail through the angle join as boards may split.
-The nail should be 30mm from the edge of the join to avoid hitting the underlapping board.
-Care should be taken to select and use two boards that are similar in grain and appearance, and that have equal moisture contents; otherwise, one board may shrink or expand at a differing rate putting stress on the joint.
+Use an appropriate adhesive to bond the boards together and nail through the overlapping board only as close as practicable to the join but do not nail through the angled join as boards may split.
+Care should be taken to select and use two boards that are similar in grain and appearance, and that have equal moisture contents; otherwise, one board may shrink or expand at a differing rate putting stress on the join.